-Who is Rajiv Gauba. the new cabinet secretary?
+Who is Rajiv Gauba, the new cabinet secretary?

 Karti says his father arrested to "satisfy the voyeuristic pleasure of some"

-As the Union Home Secretary, he has handled issues such as internal security, terrorism in Jammu and Kashmir and the Northeast, Maoist problems in the central and east India besides other issues.
+As the Union Home Secretary, he has handled issues such as internal security, terrorism in Jammu and Kashmir and the Northeast, maoist problems in the central and east India besides other issues.

 Rajiv Gauba was the key architect of the Jammu and Kashmir Reorganisation Act under which Jammu and Kashmir was recently divided into two union territories following the abrogation of the special status given to the state under Article 370 of the Constitution.